c-git/bazooka-bot/README.md

 # Nice to have

+- [ ] Add ability for owner to download the data
-- [ ] Add ability for owner to download the data files to facilitate testing before uploading a version
+- [ ] Add ability for owner to replace the data (intended to be from something downloaded previously)
 - [ ] Setup deploy from CI - https://github.com/shuttle-hq/deploy-action
 - [ ] Setup test deployment on shuttle (idle time of about 15 minutes should be good)
   - [ ] [Naming](https://docs.shuttle.rs/configuration/project-name)